cdauksas/BikeShare/README.md

 - Number of riders by the month
-  - The summer months see many m
+  - The summer months of June, July, and August see many more riders in general compared to other seasons
   ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/No.%20of%20Riders%20by%20Month.PNG)

   - Top 5 start stations by casual riders